Brobin/tilde/README.md

 # Brobin’s ~/

 This repository contains my Linux dotfiles, simple scripts aliases and other stuff (wallpapers etc.) that resides in my `~/` folder.
-I cherry-picked a lot of stuff from [mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles) and added some of my own.
-Check that repository out for more stuff and more detailed docs :)
+I borrowed a lot of stuff from [mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles) and added some of my own.
+Check that repository out for even more stuff (especially for OSX) :)

 Installation